 Video can be used in the same way you use any content in an inbound setting: giving people the helpful and important information they’re looking for.

 We’re able to do this because one video shoot does not mean you’ll only get one video.
-From a single shoot, we can produce up to 6 pieces of high quality video content - all reusable for any purposes, from improving your website pages to social media distribution.
+From a single shoot, we can produce up to 6 pieces of high-quality video content - all reusable for any purpose, from improving your website pages to social media distribution.